by Susan Flantzer

 On November 8, 2016, Kensington Palace confirmed Meghan was “a few months” into a relationship with Prince Harry in a statement from the prince asking for the media harassment of Meghan and her family to end.
 Harry and Meghan were introduced by a mutual woman friend.

 In March 2017, after finishing filming the seventh season of Suits, it was announced that Meghan was “ready to be done with Suits” and with “acting in general.”
 A source told E!
 News, “Even before Harry, she was starting to think about transitioning out of acting.
 She wants to focus on other worldly endeavors she is passionate about, like her philanthropy.”
-In 2016, Meghan had become the Global Ambassador for World Vision Canada, traveling to Rwanda for the Clean Water Campaign.
+In 2016, Meghan became the Global Ambassador for World Vision Canada, traveling to Rwanda for the Clean Water Campaign.
 She has also worked with the United Nations Entity for Gender Equality and the Empowerment of Women as an Advocate.

 Meghan and her mother Doria Ragland attend the Invictus Games with Prince Harry